 We’ve all seen the beautiful açai bowl creations at smoothie bars, with their vibrant colors, fascinating swirls, and fresh toppings.
 You can achieve this at home, I’m serious!
 Here are my tips to the smoothie bowl ideas of your dreams.

 The first key to making an amazing smoothie bowl is getting it thick.
 The consistency should be like sorbet.
-To do that, use frozen fruit, as well as a strong enough blender that allows you to push down the ingredients (aka: a tamper).
+To do that, use frozen fruit, as well as a high-powered blender that allows you to push down the ingredients (aka: a tamper).
 Here are a few go-to ingredients I like to include:

 How to get the perfect blend